privacyguides/privacyguides.org/docs/security/multi-factor-authentication.md

     ![YubiKeys](/assets/img/multi-factor-authentication/yubikey.png)

-    The **Yuibkey** was one of the first security keys.
+    The **YubiKey** was one of the first security keys.
 It has a wide range of features such as for [Universal 2nd Factor (U2F)](https://en.wikipedia.org/wiki/Universal_2nd_Factor), [FIDO2 WebAuthn](https://en.wikipedia.org/wiki/WebAuthn), PGP and One-Time-Pad (OTP) authentication.
 One of the benefits of this key is that one key can do everything.

     The firmware is not open source and cannot be updated without purchasing a new key.